shieldproject/shield/docs/API.md

   more details.
 The request may be retried after authentication.

-- **Access denied**:
-  The requester lacks sufficient tenant or system role assignment.
-The request should not be retried.

 - **Unable to retrieve tenant information**: an internal error occurred and should be investigated by the site administrators